 Being a Community Club we would be delighted to play a small part in providing such a valuable community facility”.

-How can my community develop its own night landing helipad?
+How can my community develop its own night landing site?

 If you are considering how you might get involved in developing a night landing site for your community then please get in touch with Toby Russell, DAA's Community Landing Site Development Officer on 01392 466666/07943 207673 or you can EMAIL TOBY direct.

-Communities are encouraged to consider all potential sites in their local area (i.e. not just those we have landed at before in the day) as each site may have different pro’s and con’s for night landing.
-We will review potential sites and advise communities on lighting requirements, any site improvements (e.g. access) and ongoing management of the helipad.
+We encourage communities to consider all potential sites in their local area (i.e. not just those we have landed at before in the day) as each site may have different pros and cons for night landing.
+We will review potential sites and advise communities on lighting requirements, any site improvements (e.g. access) and ongoing management of the landing site.

 Each potential landing area will then be formally surveyed by DAAT and this info is used to provide our pilots with up-to-date details of the site and any potential hazards nearby.
 This will help streamline the process from an emergency call being received and the helicopter being able to take off to a patient.